jefbags/jefbags.github.io/_posts/2015-08-03-First_Break_all_the_Rules.md

 5. Does my supervisor, or someone at work, seem to care about me as a person?
 6. Is there someone at work who encourages my development?

 Here, the focus is on leadership, and professional mastery.
-The employee has the opportunity to not only do his job, but create new opportunities and ways of doing things for herself.
+The employee has the opportunity to not only do his job, but create new opportunities and ways of doing things for herself and the group.

 ### Level 3 - “Camp 2“, aka Do I belong here?
 At Camp 2, the focus shifts from day-to-day performance towards personal and group integration.
 The questions below get at how well in-tune the players are with each other, and with the direction and mission of the organization: